industrialist/weather-generator/README.md

 1. Java

  This application is written in Java and requires the JVM/JRE installed on your machine in order to run the program.

  For compiling from source, you will also need a JDK.
 Please refer to this link (http://www.oracle.com/technetwork/java/javase/index-137561.html) and follow the instructions relevant to your system.

 2. Maven / Dependency Manager

  This project is being developed in intelliJ IDE, using maven for dependency injection.
 You can use an alternative if you wish.

 3. Elevation Source File

  Unfortunately, github.com has a max file size of 100mb.
-In order to gain access to the file, please email me at my email address (if you don't have my email address, please visit this[http://visibleearth.nasa.gov/view.php?id=73934] page, download the D2 file and convert it to a bitmap.

-Once you have the file, place it in the working directory.
+In order for the program to run without crashing, put unzip the elevation file and place it in the working directory.

 #### Running the Program